 - Other.
 Sometimes it’s something not covered here, like mud on the windshield, fog, or a smoke cloud.
 If the officer chooses “other,” they should write in an explanation.

 Why does the cause of vision being obscured matter?

 It matters because, most of the time, if vision is a factor in the accident then it is essential to understanding who is at fault.
 Here are two examples:

 - Driver #1 can’t see and ends up veering out of their lane into a parked car.
-The reason they couldn’t see was because an oncoming vehicle had its high beams on and didn’t turn them off, even after Driver #1 flashes their lights a couple of times.
+The reason they couldn’t see was that an oncoming vehicle had its high beams on and didn’t turn them off, even after Driver #1 flashes their lights a couple of times.
 The oncoming driver is at fault.

-- Driver #2 can’t see and veers into a parked car… but the reason is because the sun reflected off of dust on their windshield.
+- Driver #2 can’t see and veers into a parked car… but the reason is that the sun reflected off of dust on their windshield.
 In theory, being blinded by the sun seems like no one’s fault, but everyone has a responsibility to keep their windshield clean (or to slow down and pull over if they’re suddenly blinded).
 Driver #2 is at fault.

 This is why car accident lawyers treat the crash report as such an important piece of information.

-There are circumstances where weather can plan a huge part in the reason that a crash occurred.
+There are circumstances where the weather can plan a huge part in the reason that a crash occurred.
 If that’s the case, it’s important that the weather is noted correctly on the Georgia Motor Vehicle Crash Report.